natanzi/ts-xapp/README.md

 ### Prerequisites
 - Install OAIC, SRSRAN
-- Ensure you have the required dependencies installed, such as the E2 and A1 interfaces.
-- Push traffic on the network
+- Add multiple UE and push traffic on the network

 ### Running the xApp